Matching Water Soluble Fertilizer to Water Quality

 Frequent leaching reduces salt build up and fertilizing at the lower end of recommended rates also reduces salt inputs into the growing medium.
 If the EC of the water exceeds 2.0, then the water may be unusable for crop growth unless it is blended with rain water, filtered using reverse osmosis, etc.

 The composition of the soluble salts is also important.
-If the high salts are coming mostly from calcium, magnesium and sulfate, then plants can tolerate higher levels of these elements as they are nutritive elements and plants will use them.
+If the high salts come mostly from calcium, magnesium and sulfate, then plants can tolerate higher levels of these elements as they are nutritive elements and plants will use them.
 However, if the soluble salts are mostly sodium and chloride, the water can be more problematic for crop growth.

 For example, if the sodium levels exceed 80 ppm and chloride 100 ppm, then crop growth can be negatively impacted as plants will take these elements up as opposed to supplied fertilizer.
 If these rates exceed 150 and 200 ppm, respectively, then reverse osmosis or other water treatment options may be needed.